Are your users leaving your site after reading the first post? Increasing pageviews and reducing bounce rate is a big challenge for site owners.

 If you don’t like the video or need more instructions, then continue reading.

-Yet Another Related Posts Plugin aka YARPP is one of the most popular WordPress related posts plugin with more than 2.4 Million downloads.
-It supports both thumbnail and textual display of related posts.
+Yet Another Related Posts Plugin aka YARPP is one of the most popular WordPress related posts plugin with more than 200,000 active installs.
+It supports both thumbnail and text display of related posts.

-Pros: YARPP uses a built-in algorithm to find related posts.
-It has a great templating system, allows for thumbnails and text display, and it supports custom post types and RSS feed display.
+YARPP uses a built-in algorithm to find related posts.
+It has a great template system, allows for thumbnails / text display, supports custom post types, and RSS feed display.